janjiralakirankumar/DevOpsEssentials/README.md

 2. As the source code gets changed, Jenkins gets triggered by the WebHook and starts building the new source code.
 3. Go to Jenkins, and you can see a build is happening.
 4. Observe the successful load build on the Jenkins page.
+---
+**Summary:**
+1. Configure Git WebHooks in Jenkins for automatic triggering of builds.
+2. Create a GitHub WebHook for a specific GitHub repository.
+3. Make a minor code change in the GitHub repository to trigger a build in Jenkins.
+4. Verify that Jenkins successfully starts a new build when changes are pushed.

 #### =============================END of LAB-04=============================

 ## Lab 5: Add Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container

+**Objective:**
+In this lab, you will set up a Docker container as a Jenkins slave, build a Docker image for a Java web application, and deploy it in a Docker container.

 1. Go to **Jenkin's home page** and click on the **Manage Jenkins** and **Nodes**.
 2. Click on **New Node** in the next window.
 Give the node name as **docker-slave** and Select **"permanent agent"**